Our Impact

 By the numbers

 • FFI’s free and unmonitored National Immigration Detention Hotline is a critical point of relief and solidarity for people inside immigration detention.
-From July 2024 to May 2025, our hotline answered a total of 12,567 calls from more than 50 detention facilities across the United States.
-More than 150 trained volunteers speaking 13 different languages answered these calls and supported people inside detention.
+From July 2024 to May 2025, our hotline volunteer team answered nearly 3,000 calls from people inside more than 50 detention facilities across the United States.
+More than 150 trained volunteers speaking 13 different languages answered these calls to support people inside detention.

 • We filed 26 federal complaints to the Department of Homeland Security’s (DHS) Office for Civil Rights and Civil Liberties (CRCL), reflecting the dire conditions and human rights abuses occurring inside detention.